Anti-Inflammatory Diet Plan →

 • Cilantro – A zesty herb that helps fight inflammation!

-• Creamy meltable artisan cheese.
-Emmi Kaltbach Le Crémeux!! – Ya’ll this cheese is so talented!
+• Creamy meltable artisan cheese – Emmi Kaltbach Le Crémeux!! – Ya’ll this cheese is so talented!
 It’s aged yet still creamy!
 Remember my tidbit on aged cheese in my last cheesy cauliflower grits recipes?
 Yes, aged cheese is naturally lower in lactose.
-That’s great for those on LOW FODMAP diet.
+That’s great for those on Low-FODMAP diet.
 It’s also rich in calcium, zinc, vitamin A, vitamin B12, and high-quality protein.

 Aged for a minimum of 120 days, Emmi Kaltbach Le Crémeux develops a unique, complex flavor in the Kaltbach caves.
 Sweet and unassuming at first, this semi-firm cheese keeps you coming back for another bite as the flavor and texture develops and becomes reminiscent of a soft cooked egg yolk in a bowl of ramen.

 You see what I’m saying here?
 The Kaltbach Le Crémeux cheese is similar to egg yolk in texture, mild, creamy, lower in lactose, all natural, and basically the perfect addition for breakfast pizza.
-I thought it tasted similar to that of provolone, gouda, and swiss cheese combined.
+I thought it tasted similar to that of provolone, gouda, and Swiss cheese combined.
 Basically cheese PERFECTION.
 Smooth and creamy!
-I know, I am bias.
+I know, I am biased.
 But hey, you know how picky I am about cheese.

 Print